An HMRC winding-up petition triggers compulsory liquidation for companies with significant unpaid tax debts.

 Proving the company’s solvency is another effective defence.
 By demonstrating that it is solvent and capable of meeting its debts as they fall due, the company can argue against the premise of the winding-up petition.

-If a winding-up petition is granted by the court, the consequences for the company are significant and typically irreversible.
-The process begins with the court appointing an official receiver or an insolvency practitioner who takes charge of the company’s affairs.
-This appointment marks the commencement of the compulsory liquidation process where all company assets are liquidated to repay creditors.
+If the court grants a winding-up petition, the consequences for the company are significant and typically irreversible.
+The process begins with the court appointing an official receiver or an insolvency practitioner to take charge of the company’s affairs.
+This appointment marks the commencement of the compulsory liquidation process, in which all company assets are liquidated to repay creditors.

 Once a winding-up order is granted, the company must immediately cease all business operations.
 This cessation halts all trading activities, resulting in the termination of employment contracts, cancellation of ongoing projects, and the end of business operations.
 The company’s assets are then sold off, and the proceeds are distributed to creditors in a strict legal order of priority, which usually sees secured creditors paid first.